ICELAND IN FEBRUARY

 This is the perfect activity for all you adventure/thrill seekers!

 Instead of hiking on a glacier – you’ll be travelling high speed on a powerful snowmobile!

 P.S. bring your GoPro if you have one!
 Most of the helmets have mounts where you can attach your GoPro to capture some awesome footage to show your friends back home.
 (It’s a great way to make friends and family members jealous of your super cool trip to Iceland.)

 Just kidding.. but not really – bring a camera if you have one!

 - Great way to explore the Icelandic glaciers

 - Cool scenery that you’ll see on your way driving to the glacier

 - 7 hours duration (The glacier is located approx. 1.5 hours from Reykjavik.
 So it will take a while to get there.)

-- Pricey (This is one of the more expensive tours that I’m recommending on the list.
-But it’s still worth it in my opinion, if you take into account the amount of fun you’ll have.)
+- Pricey (This is one of the most expensive tours that I recommend on this list.
+But in my honest opinion, it’s still worth it.

 Find our best Snowmobile tour here!